 ORLY Nail BB Creme ($15)–I remember a day when BB Creme was just for your face!
 Now I use it on my face, it’s in my shampoo, and now my nails too?
 This is just too much.
 The BB creme helps to smooth, moisturize and brighten natural nails with a sheer peach tint.
 I feel very conflicted about this.
-On one hand, I like the idea of the benefits it would give my nails, on the other hand I really don’t like the color.
-If/when I paint my nails I like to have a bold stand out color, though apparently nude shades are all the rage right now!
-It’s also important to note that this is a stand alone polish, you’re not supposed to put any other colors on top.
+On one hand, I like the idea of the benefits it would give my nails, on the other hand, I really don’t like the colour.
+If/when I paint my nails I like to have a bold stand out colour, though apparently nude shades are all the rage right now!
+It’s also important to note that this is a stand-alone polish, you’re not supposed to put any other colours on top.

-As far as the gift card goes, I have to pay shipping above the cost that I spend.
+As far as the gift card goes, I have to pay to ship above the cost that I spend.
 I took a look and there really wasn’t anything that interested me at all so I don’t think I will be putting this card to use.

 Rifle Paper Co.
 Cities Coasters Set ($16)–These coasters feature illustrations from the world’s most loved cities, New York, London, Tokyo and Paris, and there were two of each in the decorative box.
 These are really cute, but I’m on coaster overload.
 We only have one place that we need them and have some glass ones that we use.
 I now have four other sets of coasters that just don’t get used.
 Part of me thinks I will gift these, but the other part of me loves them!
 I wish that they weren’t cardboard because I don’t see these lasting long, maybe I will even use them more for decorative purposes.